narrowin/ansible-mikrotik/README.md

 In file [inventory/host_vars/clab-s3n-sw-dist1/interface_bridge.yml] you can find a variable named `routeros_interface_bridge`

-  * variable starting with prefix `routeros_` indicates it's a variable which belongs to this playbook
+  * variable starting with prefix `routeros_` indicates it's a variable defining a routeros configuration
   * variable ending with suffix `_interface_bridge` indicates it's a config option which applies to api/cli endpoint `/interface/bridge`

 ---